Soybean R3 Fungicide Trials

-Key question: Are fungicides applied at R3 to soybean effective at increasing yield and reducing foliar disease?
+Key question: Are fungicides applied at R3 effective at reducing foliar disease and increasing yield?

 Fungicide trials information and results